 Now, let’s get into some basics so that you’re on top of it all.

 Registering Your Business

-When it comes to registering your business, you’ll have some choices to make.
-Mainly, what type of business are you going to register.
+When it comes to registering your business, you’ll have some choices to make — mainly, what type of business you are going to register.
 Let’s look at the options:

 This is a popular choice amongst new business owners because it’s relatively simple and affordable to set up.
 The first step is ensuring you have the proper licenses and permits for your state.
 This will largely depend on your region and industry.
 This Small Business Association Guide will help you figure out what you need to do for your area.

 As the name suggests, you’re the sole owner of this business structure.
 That means you won’t need to consult a board of directors, partners, or shareholders, which many owners find freeing.
 The downside to this structure is that there isn’t any separation between yourself and the business; you’re one and the same in the eyes of the IRS.
 This means you could be held personally liable for any business debts (i.e., the IRS could seize your bank accounts, retirements funds, or your home to cover debts).
 This is something you’ll want to seriously consider when setting up your business.